 The Graduate and Professional Student Council is the umbrella student government organization for Duke's nine graduate and professional schools.
 GPSC represents and advocates on behalf of graduate and professional students; serves as a liaison between graduate and professional students and the University Administration; serves as a liaison among the student governments of the graduate and professional schools; nominates graduate and professional student representatives to University committees; programs events of interest to the graduate and professional student community; and provides financial support for programming of graduate and professional student groups.
-GPSC functions are accomplished mainly through the General Assembly, in which representation is allotted to each degree-granting program according to the number of enrolled students.
+GPSC functions are accomplished mainly through the General Assembly, in which representatives of each degree-granting program according to the number of enrolled students.
 Representatives of each program and officers of the council are selected annually.
 School of Nursing students participate actively in this organization.

-Information about the GPSC is available from the Graduate and Professional Student Council website.
 Students interested in representing the School of Nursing should inquire through the DUSON Student Government (Student Council) regarding election to GPSC.